What's your project?

 Checklist: Winter Landscape Tips

-While most landscaping tips are concerned with tending plants during the growing season, winter landscaping is every bit as important if you want to have a great looking lawn and healthy, vibrant plants.
-With the arrival of fall and cold weather, it is essential to complete a few projects to keep your landscaping and garden protected through the dormant months.
-Prepare shrubs, trees, and grass now, and they will return healthy in the spring and will also leave you with a neat, well-tended winter landscape.
+While most landscaping tips are concerned with tending plants during the growing season, winter landscaping is every bit as important if you want to have a great-looking lawn and healthy, vibrant plants.
+With the arrival of fall and cold weather, it is essential to complete a few projects to keep your landscaping protected during the dormant months.
+Prepare shrubs, trees and grass now, and they will return healthy in the spring and leave you with a neat, well-tended winter landscape.

 Winter Landscapes: Preparing Your Lawn

-Be sure that the sod contains varieties of grass that are indigenous to your region.
+Be sure the sod contains varieties of grass that are indigenous to your region.
 The sod should not look dry and should be sitting on a pallet no longer than two days.
 It should not be warm to the touch.
 You can eliminate a lot of uncertainty by buying sod from a reputable grower.
+For types and average pricing, see our sod price guide.

 Winter Landscaping Tips for Pruning Shrubs and Hedges